-\ Key Cross-References are a link to the Category 7 - Business Results.
+^{} Key Cross-References are a link to the Category 7 - Business Results.
 These References provide a Chart number that is included in the 7th section of this document.

 The strategic development process includes the entire staff in the 1890 Research and Extension Program.
 A representative group of senior leaders was selected to develop a strategic plan that focused on the Research and Extension area, in order that the 1890 plan could be reflected into the overall university strategic plan.
-A Plan of Work was implemented and integrated into the institution individual functions of research, extension and higher education.
+A Plan of Work was implemented and integrated into the institution's individual functions of research, extension and higher education.
 A planning process was implemented using a team concept with stakeholder involvement, representation and cooperation in the planning process, both at the county and cluster levels.
 The results focused on a plan and utilization of appropriate resources where needed.
-With the implementation of the new five year Plan of Work, each year a new annual plan is added.
+With the implementation of the five year Plan of Work, each year a new annual plan is updated.

-Using information gathered through program experts, stakeholder input, programs and research projects were selected in order to meet the goals, trends, issues and program needs of the clientele.
+The strategic objectives address the strategic challenges identified in the Executive Summary by identifying programs and funding solutions to resolve the issues.
+Using information gathered through program experts, stakeholder input, programs and research projects, 1890 Research and Extension is able to meet the goals, trends, issues and program needs of the clientele.
 The strategic plan focused on each program area and delineated some of the strategic issue areas and critical problem areas under each program.
 A representative/agent from each targeted county area has contact with the senior leaders.
+The strategic objectives address the strategic challenges identified in the Organizational Profile by making sure that all programs and activities are matched to a specific required USDA national goal.

-The agents/representatives develop and track action plans that address the key strategic objectives and goals of the plan of work.
+The senior leaders and agents/representatives develop and track action plans that address the key strategic objectives and goals of the plan of work.
 The staff and administration are provided access to all of the resources they need to fulfill their job responsibilities.
-The staff prepares requisitions for purchases needed to carryout the operation of their job.
+The staff prepares requisitions for purchases needed to carry out the operation of their job.
 If resources are not available on the campus of South Carolina State University, contacts are made to seek and find whatever is needed in order to accomplish an end result.
+Resources are allocated to ensure the accomplishments of the 1890 Program action plans are followed through by preparing line item budgets and planning, in advance, programs and activities.